ntop/ntopng/doc/nedge/src/introduction.rst

 -----

 A medium size hotel usually has many access points that guests can use.
-The access points are connected to the internet gateway to provide internet connectivity.
+The access points are connected to the Internet gateway to provide Internet connectivity.

-Usually the same internet gateway is also being used by the hotel staff, so it can become unresponsive when some guest abuses network bandwidth or when a lot of clients are connected.
+Usually the same Internet gateway is also being used by the hotel staff, so it can become unresponsive when some guest abuses network bandwidth or when a lot of clients are connected.